NaFilm Museum - Prague

 This castle also contains many manicured lawns, beautiful gardens and terraces, extravagant castle walls, and elaborately decorated rooms that reminded me a bit of the architecture in Vienna that we got to experience last year.

 Well known figures occupied this castle over the years, the most notable family that lived there was the Prince and Princess of Pless, who raised their four children in the castle.
 Princess Daisy, whose many portraits decorate a lot of the walls within the castle, was the most highlighted of figureheads throughout the castle's history.
 She was a progressive woman who supported the local populace and not only divorced the prince at age 50, but also wrote an expose about living life as a princess.
 Fun fact, she was also the step-aunt to Winston Churchill.
-One thing that was really unique about this Castle was its involvement in World War II.
+One thing that was unique about this Castle was its involvement in World War II.
 Construction on the castle was halted with the advancement of the Red Army, and some examples of this can be seen when walking around the castle grounds.
 Toward the end of the war, the castle was utilized as a main base of operations for Hitler, with parts of it also used as his apartment residence.
-During the occupation, a vast array of tunnel systems was painstakingly dug out with forced labor, including prison cells and other such rooms.
+During the occupation, a vast array of tunnel systems was painstakingly dug out with forced labor.

 During our tour of the castle, we were told about a legend where during the war, many national treasures where stored in these tunnel systems…which are still lost to this day, presumably still down in the tunnels somewhere.
 Why can’t they find them?
 Well, these tunnels stretch at least some 20-plus kilometers.
 Fortunately, since then the castle has been restored.
 There were parts of the castle that remained completely untouched by the war, and some parts of it were permanently altered to suit Hitler’s needs.